Documentation

 Compare people against a target skill profile

 References let you set a target skill profile for a role and then compare people against it.
-They play two roles in WiseWorld: driving assessment roadmap creation, and standalone comparisons for hiring or team planning.
+They play two roles in WiseWorld: driving assessment roleplay creation, and standalone comparisons for hiring or team planning.

-References and roadmaps
+References and roleplays

 How references work